g-wilson/seba/README.md

 -------

+SEBA is an opinionated service designed specifically for common mobile or JS web applications.

+The goal of SEBA is to provide a simple, sensible way to authenticate a user by using an email account as an identity.
+It is not concerned with granting scoped permissions to a variety of clients.

+Email identity can be verified in 3 ways:

+- Sending a token in an email to an email address (i.e. "magic link")
+- Google sign in authorization code
+- Apple ID sign in authorization code (coming soon)

 SEBA issues JWT access tokens for your application.
 It is specifically designed to be run on AWS Lambda using an HTTP API Gateway for invocation, so that you can take advantage of the provided JWT Authorizer.

-The goal of SEBA is to provide a simple, sensible way to authenticate a user by using an email account as an identity.
-It is not concerned with granting scoped permissions to a variety of clients. oAuth 2 is followed in the API design because of its ubiquity - it is a mature protocol and therefore a solid foundation to implement token based security for modern apps.

-SEBA is an opinionated service designed specifically for common mobile or JS web applications.

-It follows similar conventions to oAuth 2, but with some key differences:

-- No Authorization Server or "single-sign-on" style website responsible for authentication and managing the granting of permissions.
-SEBA provides identity authentication using email verification.

-- oAuth specifies that request bodies must be encoded with `application/x-www-urlencoded`, however I believe it's more common for new projects to use an entirely JSON-based API, so using JSON consistently is easier.

-- The PKCE (proof key for code exchange) oAuth extension is used as a fundamental security element to make sure the emails are only valid with the correct client session.

-- Scope parameter is not used on the token endpoint.
-This feature is specific to scenarios where the end-user chooses what permissions they want to grant to the clients.
-Since SEBA is not concerned with authorization at all, it has been left... out of scope.

 ## Infrastructure setup